voxelgit/voxelgit.github.io/README.md

 I am Voxel.
 Bet you didn't know that

+I go by way too many names, so if you somehow recognize me then lmk lol

-Most of the time on github I'm just contributing, like 10% is actual projects.
-I have some stuff on [Forgejo](https://git.gra.phite.ro/flake) but I probably won't use it much, it's neat though
+I'm chronically online on Github tbh.
+I have some stuff on [git.gay](https://git.gay/wick) but I probably won't use it much, it's neat though

 I dabble in HTML and that's basically the only coding language I know honestly, I started learning code at all at like 14 and I'm 15 xD